 To create a silhouette, the camera exposure is adjusted for the illuminated plate.
 When an object is placed in front of the plate, it will appear dark; this machine vision lighting effect is sometimes referred to as dark field illumination.

-FTI manufactures several standard products for machine vision lighting with the following features:
+FTI manufactures several standard products for machine vision applications with the following features:

 - Intense uniform output, created by a proprietary process to insure consistency and optimal performance part to part